MicrosoftDocs/entra-docs/docs/identity/saas-apps/screensteps-tutorial.md

 ## Configure and test Microsoft Entra SSO for ScreenSteps

 Configure and test Microsoft Entra SSO with ScreenSteps using a test user called **B.Simon**.
-For SSO to work, you need to establish a link relationship between a Microsoft Entra user and the related user in ScreenSteps.

 To configure and test Microsoft Entra SSO with ScreenSteps, perform the following steps:

+1. **[Create ScreenSteps SSO](#create-screensteps-sso)** - to create the single sign-on settings on application side.
 1. **[Configure Microsoft Entra SSO](#configure-azure-ad-sso)** - to enable your users to use this feature.
     1. **[Create a Microsoft Entra test user](#create-an-azure-ad-test-user)** - to test Microsoft Entra single sign-on with B.Simon.
     1. **[Assign the Microsoft Entra test user](#assign-the-azure-ad-test-user)** - to enable B.Simon to use Microsoft Entra single sign-on.
-1. **[Configure ScreenSteps SSO](#configure-screensteps-sso)** - to configure the single sign-on settings on application side.
-    1. **[Create ScreenSteps test user](#create-screensteps-test-user)** - to have a counterpart of B.Simon in ScreenSteps that is linked to the Microsoft Entra representation of user.
 1. **[Test SSO](#test-sso)** - to verify whether the configuration works.

+<a name='create-screensteps-sso'></a>

+## Create ScreenSteps SSO

+1. In a different web browser window, log into your ScreenSteps account site as an administrator.
+This is where you will perform the steps in the how-to instructions.
+1. In a different web browser window, open the ScreenSteps help article [How to Set up Single Sign-on](https://help.screensteps.com/a/1097728-how-to-set-up-single-sign-on).
+This article will guide you through the steps of setting up ScreenSteps to work with Microsoft Entra ID.
+1. After answering a few questions in the help article you will be asked to "Select how you will set up SSO".
+Select Microsoft Entra ID and continue on with [Configure Microsoft Entra SSO](#configure-azure-ad-sso).

 <a name='configure-azure-ad-sso'></a>